Cult of the Lord Holy Christ of the Miracles: History

 The devotion to the image and what it represented began in the 17th and 18th centuries, following the principles adopted by the Catholic Church, following the Council of Trent, in the defense of the cult and veneration of images, following the Protestant Reformation.
 The veneration of this image of Christ came at the impulse of Venerable Mother Teresa da Anunciada.
 The nun entered the Convent of Esperança in the 17th century, along with her biological sister Joana de Santo António, both noble born and with strong personalities.
 Teresa da Anunciada was profoundly devout and, fed by her saintly character, inspired many to refer to her as "Mother", even as she was not a Reverend Mother Superior.
 From the moment of her entrance to the convent, Mother Teresa da Anunciada adopted an attitude of profound devotion to the image of the "Ecce Homo", building an intimate relationship and treating the image in honorifics, such as seu Senhor and seu Fidalgo.
 The two sisters were supported by the supposed miraculous character of the image.
 Joana de Santo António, before being transferred to the Convent of Saint Andrew, alerted the locals to the miraculous character of one of the patterns that covered the visible breast of the image.
 Mother Teresa da Anunciada not only made efforts to exalt the image of the "Ecce Homo", but also called for religious vassalage and adherence in the name of Jesus Christ.
-Although impeded by the abadess of the convent, she was able to erect a chapel for the image and adorn it with regalia associated with a monarch.
+Although impeded by the abbess of the convent, she was able to erect a chapel for the image and adorn it with regalia associated with a monarch.
 To this end, she accepted donations from numerous faithful from around the island, from the Kingdom and some from overseas.
 It was following the visit of José Rodrigo da Câmara and the Princess Rohan to the Convent in 1690, that the incremental leap associated with this veneration took form.
 Pedro II of Portugal, by regal decree dated 2 September 1700, conceded an annuity of 12,000 réis in order to maintain an olive oil lamp in front of the altar to Senhor Santo Cristo.